KOOKIIEStudios/Weather-Ball/README.md

   - Downloads are saved as temp files, which get deleted after use
   - This was the original project algorithm

+## A rose by any other name would smell as sweet
+Weather Bell is designed as a part of the toolchain for [CastFORM](https://github.com/BAA-Studios/CastFORM), a Pokémon registration sheet filler.
+Being a form-automation application based around Pokémon TCG, CastFORM is a play on words using the name of one of the playable Pokémon.
+This project inherits its name from Castform's unique skill in the game.

 ## Tech Stack
 Weather Ball is developed using Python 3.12 and Poppler.
 The entry point is `main.py`.
 If you're using Chocolatey, install them using the following command: `choco install python poppler`